Fawning makes it hard to set boundaries in the moment. These 3 tools will help.

 This can explain our confusion when we leave a situation and think: I didn’t feel unsafe; I didn’t think they would hurt me.
 But still, I fawned.
 What gives?

-However, the coping skill that kept us safe then actually harms us now, because it prevents us from setting the boundaries that we need to feel safe and respected.
-Here are three tools that help us move through the fawn response and advocate for ourselves with confidence:
+However, the strategy that kept us safe then actually harms us now, because it prevents us from setting the boundaries that we need to feel protected and respected.

 Three tools that ACTUALLY help with fawning

-While learning how to set boundaries is critical for those of us who fawn, in the moment it can be hard to remember—much less use—those teachings.
+Though learning how to set boundaries is crucial, in the moment, it can be hard to remember—much less use—the boundary tools we’ve learned.
 We’re on autopilot, and in that activated state, much of our cognitive capacity goes out the window.

-(Please note that the tools below are for situations where you are not actively being harmed or abused.
-If you are unsafe, the best tool is to leave a situation entirely.
-These tools are best for lower-stakes situations where you would ultimately like to address others’ behavior with them.)
+(Please note that the 3 tools below are for situations where you’re not actively being harmed or abused.
+These tools are best for lower-stakes situations where you’d ultimately like to speak up and assert yourself.)

-Tool 1: Take a Time-Out if You Can
+Tool 2: Take a Time-Out If You Can

 The best way to interrupt this response is to temporarily step away from the interaction (if possible) long enough to remind ourselves that we are, in fact, safe, and to make a conscious plan for how to move forward.